emissary-ingress/emissary/docs/howtos/istio.md

      secret_namespacing: False
    ```

 Please note that if you are using RBAC you may need to reference the `istio` secret for your service account, e.g. if your service account is `ambassador` then your target secret should be `istio.ambassador`.
-See the [Ambassador Edge Stack with Istio](../../../user-guide/with-istio#istio-mutual-tls) documentation for an example with more information.

 2. Configure Ambassador Edge Stack to use this `TLSContext` when making connections to upstream services